taishi-i/awesome-ChatGPT-repositories/README.md

  * [CodeCursor](https://github.com/helixform/codecursor) - An extension for using Cursor in Visual Studio Code.
  * [butler.vim](https://github.com/lambdalisue/butler.vim) - 🫖 Your butler.
 A ChatGPT like Vim/Neovim plugin that communicate with the OpenAI APIs
  * [AgentGPT](https://github.com/reworkd/agentgpt) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.
+ * [gpt-assistant](https://github.com/builderio/gpt-assistant) - An experiment to give an autonomous GPT agent access to a browser and have it accomplish tasks
+ * [AutoGPT-Next-Web](https://github.com/dogtiti/autogpt-next-web) - 🤖 Assemble, configure, and deploy autonomous AI Agents in your browser.一键免费部署你的私人AutoGPT 网页应用
  * [chatgpt-plugin-ts](https://github.com/transitive-bullshit/chatgpt-plugin-ts) - Everything you need to start building ChatGPT Plugins in JS/TS 🔥
- * [gpt-assistant](https://github.com/builderio/gpt-assistant) - An experiment to give an autonomous GPT agent access to a browser and have it accomplish tasks
+ * [whisper_ros](https://github.com/ouxt-polaris/whisper_ros) - whisper_ros://t.co/rqb3qulyyospeak_ros_voicevox_plugin、ros2があれば音声対話システムが作れますね（vad未実装なので音声認識精度はガバガバですが
  * [pg_gpt](https://github.com/cloudquery/pg_gpt) - Experimental extension that brings OpenAI API to your PostgreSQL to run queries in human language.
  * [kubectl-ai](https://github.com/sozercan/kubectl-ai) - ✨ Kubectl plugin for OpenAI GPT
  * [ChatGPT_Extension](https://github.com/kazuki-sf/chatgpt_extension) - ChatGPT Extension is a really simple Chrome Extension (manifest v3) that you can access OpenAI's ChatGPT from anywhere on the web.